 Led by NASA veterans including President and CEO Alan Stern, the enterprise aims to cut the cost of a two-person trip to $1.4 billion, comparable to that currently of sending a robotic probe.
 Read my article here.
 (Article removed).

 Fourth news story in my last run was about an exciting proposal for NASA to send a space probe to fly though the jets of ice spray erupting from one of Saturn’s moons, Enceladus, to collect samples from the ocean thought to be beneath its surface.

 This salty ice would be brought back to Earth by the LIFE (Life Investigation For Enceladus) craft and examined for signs that there could be alien microbes swimming about in that underground reservoir.
 Read my story here.

 The fifth and final story in my last stint on the Sen newsdesk was good news concerning plans to build the world’s largest optical observatory on a peak in Chile.
 The European Extremely Large Telescope came a step closer to reality after a meeting of member states of the European Southern Observatory (ESO) gave full approval.
 I visited the site of this leviathan last year.

 Full funding still needs to be confirmed, but this mighty instrument promises to produce great results including images of alien planets around other stars, views of the first galaxies to form in the Universe, and answers to the riddles of dark energy and dark matter.
 That piece is here.

 There is an interesting new story every day at Sen.com.
+(NB.
+Articles are no longer published on Sen, which has changed its focus to building satellites).
 I’m back on the newsdesk there tomorrow for five more days so do visit to see what other exciting news I can ferret out.

 ★ Keep up with space news and observing tips.
 Click here to sign up for alerts to our latest reports.
 No spam ever - we promise!